gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ### <span style="font-size: 2em">L.</span> Lean

+### !callout-info
+## Recall
+From Module 101, the seven (7) key areas that support successful incorporation of lean processes for your program are:
+* Eliminate Waste
+* Amplify Learning
+* Deliver as late as possible
+* Deliver as fast as possible
+* Empower the Team
+* Build Quality In
+* Understand the entire system

+### !end-callout

-_A DevSecOps mindset recognizes opportunities for continuous improvement everywhere._
+ _A DevSecOps mindset in conjunction with Lean principles recognizes opportunities for continuous improvement everywhere._

-Continuous improvement occurs when entire teams work to optimize the workflow.
-That is, teams making use of Lean principles to:
+Continuous improvement occurs when **entire** teams make use of Lean principles to eliminate waste and optimize value streams by:
-* Eliminate waste, and
-* Optimize the value stream by
-  * Minimizing work in progress (WIP)
+* minimizing Work in Progress (WIP)
-  * Making work visible, and
+* making work visible, and
-  * Reducing hand-off complexity/wait times
+* reducing hand-off and complexity wait times.

 ![Failure is a prerequisite for learning...](../__images/03_04_lean.png)

-The only true failure is not learning from your mistakes.
-To learn from our mistakes, we must be willing to acknowledge our failures, discuss them, study them, and learn from them.
-We must understand the goal (intent), process (bottlenecks), and success metrics or constantly conduct and document experiments.
+The only true failure is not learning from mistakes made.
+To avoid this, we must acknowledge our failures, discuss and study them, then learn from them.
+We must understand the goal, process, and success metrics, and constantly conduct and document experiments.

 #### !callout-warning

 ## Reminder
-Keep in mind an important aspect of these experiments is success and failures (stumbling or roadblocks) occur to the ENTIRE team.
+Keep something in mind- an important aspect of these experiments is success, and any failures (real or perceived) occur to the ENTIRE team.
 #### !end-callout

 **Bottlenecks occur in every workflow.** A learning organization cannot be established when threats of blame or finger-pointing (private or public) are practiced.
 Google (and other groups) have extensively researched this.
 [Project Aristotle](https://rework.withgoogle.com/print/guides/5721312655835136/) provides more details.